 - 2.2.1 The Board shall be headed by a competent and qualified Chairman.
-The roles and responsibilities of the Chairman include, among others, the following: - 2.2.1.1 Ensures that the meetings of the Board are held in accordance with the Corporation's By-Laws; - 2.2.1.2 Makes certain that the meeting agenda focuses on strategic matters, including the overall risk appetite of the Corporation, considering the developments in the business and regulatory environments, key governance concerns, and contentious issues that will significantly affect operations; - 2.2.1.3 Guarantees that the Board receives accurate, timely, relevant, insightful, concise and clear information to enable it to make sound decisions;
+The roles and responsibilities of the Chairman include, among others, the following: - 2.2.1.1 Ensures that the meetings of the Board are held in accordance with the Corporation's By-Laws; - 2.2.1.2 Makes certain that the meeting agenda focuses on strategic matters, including the overall risk appetite of the Corporation, considering the developments in the business and regulatory environments, key governance concerns, and contentious issues that will significantly affect operations;

-- 2.2.1.4 Facilitates discussion on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual directors; - 2.2.1.5 Ensures that the Board sufficiently challenges and inquires on reports submitted and representations made by Management; - 2.2.1.6 Assures the availability of proper orientation for first-time directors and continuing training opportunities for all directors; - 2.2.1.7 Makes sure that performance of the Board is evaluated at least once a year and discussed/followed up on; - 2.2.1.8 Maintains qualitative and timely lines of communication and information between the Board and Management; - 2.2.1.9 Have general supervision and administration of the affairs of the Corporation; - 2.2.1.10 Initiate and develop corporate objectives and policies and formulate long range projects, plans, and programs for the approval of the Board; - 2.2.1.11 Carry out the resolutions of the Board and represent the Corporation at all functions; and - 2.2.1.12 Perform such other duties that are incident to his office or are entrusted to him by the Board. - 2.2.2 Qualifications of the Chairman - In order to promote check and balance, the Chairman should be a non-executive director or an independent director. - 2.2.3 The roles of the Chairman and the President shall be separate to ensure an appropriate balance of power, increased accountability, and greater capacity of the Board for independent decision making.
+- 2.2.1.3 Guarantees that the Board receives accurate, timely, relevant, insightful, concise and clear information to enable it to make sound decisions; - 2.2.1.4 Facilitates discussion on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual directors; - 2.2.1.5 Ensures that the Board sufficiently challenges and inquires on reports submitted and representations made by Management; - 2.2.1.6 Assures the availability of proper orientation for first-time directors and continuing training opportunities for all directors; - 2.2.1.7 Makes sure that performance of the Board is evaluated at least once a year and discussed/followed up on; - 2.2.1.8 Maintains qualitative and timely lines of communication and information between the Board and Management; - 2.2.1.9 Have general supervision and administration of the affairs of the Corporation; - 2.2.1.10 Initiate and develop corporate objectives and policies and formulate long range projects, plans, and programs for the approval of the Board; - 2.2.1.11 Carry out the resolutions of the Board and represent the Corporation at all functions; and - 2.2.1.12 Perform such other duties that are incident to his office or are entrusted to him by the Board. - 2.2.2 The roles of the Chairman and the President shall be separate to ensure an appropriate balance of power, increased accountability, and greater capacity of the Board for independent decision making.